 What is the Difference Between Colonization and Infection?

 Colonization is the process of establishment of the microbe in the body tissues.
 In contrast, infection is the invasion of body tissues by a pathogen, their multiplication and, the collective responses by the hosts to particular infectious factors or toxins of the pathogen.
 Adhesins like pili, fimbriae, and LPS are extremely important for colonization while infection does not need adhesions.
 Moreover, The cell receptors are important in attaching to the pathogen for a successful colonization process; however, the cell receptors are not important for infection.

 Another difference between colonization and infection is their toxin production.
 Colonization does not produce toxins whereas infection does.
 Furthermore, the former does not cause a disease or symptoms whereas the latter does.
 Another difference between colonization and infection is acute inflammation.
 Colonization does not cause acute inflammations or harming the host whereas infections cause acute inflammations and harm the host tissues.

 Summary – Colonization vs Infection

-The pathogenicity in cases of bacteria is associated with different components of the bacterial cell such as capsule, frimbriae, lipopolysaccharides (LPS), pilli and other cell wall components like teichoic acid, glycocalyx, etc. It can also be due to the active secretion of substances that damage the host tissues or protect the bacteria from host defenses.
-The colonization and infection are two main steps that discussed relating to microbial pathogenicity.
-The first stage of the microbial pathogenicity is colonization.
-It is defined as the correct establishment of the pathogen in the host tissues or right portal of entry of the host.
+The pathogenicity in cases of bacteria is associated with different components of the bacterial cell such as capsule, fimbriae, lipopolysaccharides (LPS), pili and other cell wall components like teichoic acid, glycocalyx, etc. It can also be due to the active secretion of substances that damage the host tissues or protect the bacteria from host defenses.
+Colonization and infection are two main steps in microbial pathogenicity.
+The first stage of microbial pathogenicity is colonization.
+It is the correct establishment of the pathogen in the host tissues or right portal of entry of the host.
 On the contrary, infection is the invasion of body tissues by the pathogen to cause the disease.
 This is the difference between colonization and infection.

 Download the PDF Version of Colonization vs Infection